-The TG, charged with developing the technical bases for sustainable management of the surface and groundwater supplies, prepared this 6th Annual Report - Calendar Year 2013.
-The TG collected and compiled data and reports from numerous sources including the NMMA Monitoring Parties, the Counties of San Luis Obispo and Santa Barbara, the California Departments of Forestry, Water Resources, and Public Health, the State Water Resources Control Board, the U. S. Geological Survey, and the Engineers for the Northern Cities and Santa Maria Valley Management Areas.
-The TG previously developed, updates, and maintains an electronic database to aid in the evaluation of the long-term sustainability of the NMMA portion of the Santa Maria Groundwater Basin.
+The TG, charged with developing the technical bases for sustainable management of the surface and groundwater supplies, prepared this 8th Annual Report - Calendar Year 2015.
+The TG collected and compiled data and reports from numerous sources including the NMMA Monitoring Parties, the Counties of San Luis Obispo and Santa Barbara, the California Departments of Forestry, Water Resources, and Public Health, the State Water Resources Control Board, the U. S. Geological Survey, and the Engineers for the Northern Cities and SMVMAs.
+The TG previously developed, and continues to update, and maintain an electronic database to aid in the evaluation of the long-term sustainability of the NMMA portion of the Santa Maria Groundwater Basin.
 The TG reviewed these data and reports and concluded that the development of additional data and evaluations will be on-going to aid the understanding of the hydrogeologic conditions of the NMMA and to make comprehensive recommendations for the long-term management of the NMMA.